Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cutting off the land corridor connecting mainland Russia to Crimea and isolating the peninsula would be a major victory for Ukraine and is seen as one of the main objectives of the counteroffensive.
 Kyiv had hoped to open a road down to the Russian-controlled city of Tokmak in southern Ukraine’s Zaporizhzhia province, from there to the city of Melitopol before reaching the Sea of Azov.

 But Ukraine's mud season has always been a major one in the last months of the year, as it is in 2022.
 "Surely, it is much harder to be in the trenches than [in] the summer," said Ukrainian MP Oleksiy Goncharenko.
-He said many Ukrainian soldiers had been in the trenches for nearly 20 months, so "they are exhausted and tired."
+He said many Ukrainian soldiers had been in the trenches for nearly 20 months and "they are exhausted and tired."
 "It will be a harsh winter.
 We need to accept the truth," Goncharenko said.

 "Cold weather doesn't really make you happier.
 If we're talking about combat readiness, the autumn rains and winter cold will change everything and limit the offensive capabilities of both sides," Goncharenko told Newsweek .